halfbyte/liv3c0der/README.md

 ## liv3c0der

-A try to build an audiovisual live coding environment that's running in the browser
+An experiment to try to build an audiovisual live coding environment running in the browser

+Since this was built for the very specific purpose of jamming with other musicians, it is a very opinionated tool at the moment.
+I'm not sure what it will be evolve into, but here's what it is right now:

+* A simple, code based pattern sequencer that has up to 16 steps, shuffle and allows you to express the beat in either declarate
+* A set of tools, currently crudely exposed through a global object, that allow for sample playing, synthesizer type stuff and a fixed set of predefined effects
+* A fullscreen, initialized 2D canvas that can be drawn on in requestAnimationFrame speed.
+* Automatic collection of Samples (for Audio) and Images (for canvas)

 Documentation is sparse, please look at the examples.

-Currently, the live code should contain two methods:
+Currently, the live code contains two methods:

 draw(canvasContext,state, analyzerData)
 * draw will be called within the canvas loop that is based on requestAnimationFrame